DIY energy bars are so hot right now! So why not make your own vegan energy bars? These healthy energy bars with prunes are so tasty.

 So there you have it!
 These no-bake protein bars are vegan, gluten free, and are filled with nourishing, bone-health-helping ingredients.
 They’re also incredibly low in added sugar and sodium.

-Whip up a batch, and the granola bars will stay good covered in your fridge for a few days, or you can individually wrap and freeze them.
+The healthy energy granola bars will stay good covered in your fridge for a few days, or you can individually wrap and freeze them.

 And hey, if you love prunes as much as I do, also cook up these healthy prune recipes: